tianhew0121/Shroomification/README.md

-# EE559 Projects - Shroomification
+# EE559 Project - Shroomification

 A model that classifies mushroom